-- 1. The Neighbourhood Plan identifies the following as Community Facilities:

-- The Venue (Community Centre)

-- Holt Playing Fields (Woodfield Road)

-- Holt Youth Project (Station Way)

-- The Treehouse (Charles Road)

-- Scout Hut (Permanent) (Cley Road)

-- Owl Playgroup Building (Valley Lane)

-- Little Lambs (St Andrew's Church Hall)

-- 2. Development proposals that would result in the loss of buildings and land currently, or last used for a Community Facility will not be permitted unless:

-- alternative provision of an equivalent, or better quality, facility is available in the defined Holt Settlement Boundary or will be provided and made available to a relevant operator on reasonable terms prior to commencement of redevelopment; or;

-- it meets the tests of the development plan to justify that loss.

-- 5.34 In its first clause, this policy identifies those community facilities in Holt to which Policy H3 of the emerging Local Plan will apply.
-Its second clause makes some minor changes to refine the wording of H3 in respect of alternative provision.

-- 5.35 Community facilities are an important focus for the town to encourage social cohesion and wellbeing.
+- 1) The Neighbourhood Plan identifies the following, on Plan H, as Community Facilities: - A. The Venue (Community Centre) - B. Holt Playing Fields (Woodfield Road) - C. Holt Youth Project (Station Way) - D. The Treehouse (Charles Road) - E. Scout Hut (Permanent) (Cley Road) - F. Owl Playgroup Building (Valley Lane) - G. Little Lambs (St Andrew's Church Hall, Church Street) - 2) Development proposals that would result in the loss of buildings and land currently, or last used for a Community Facility will not be permitted unless: - alternative provision of an equivalent, or better quality, facility is available in Holt; or, - it meets the tests of the development plan to justify that loss. - 5.40 In its first clause, this policy identifies those community facilities in Holt to which Policy HC 3 of the emerging Local Plan will apply.
+Its second clause makes some minor changes to refine the wording of HC 3 in respect of alternative provision. - 5.41 Community facilities are an important focus for the town to encourage social cohesion and wellbeing.
 There are a large number of well-supported clubs and societies running across Holt, although it is expected that existing facilities will come under increasing pressure to meet the increasing demands from a growing and ageing population.
-Proposals for high quality community facilities that encourage daily social interaction or community-based events will be supported.

-5.36 The Town Council has therefore reviewed the role played by each facility to understand its continued importance and to ascertain if it has capacity problems as the local population grows.
+Proposals for high quality community facilities that encourage daily social interaction or community-based events will be supported. - 5.42 The Town Council has therefore reviewed the role played by each facility to understand its continued importance and to ascertain if it has capacity problems as the local population grows.
 Although any loss would be concerning, the policy requires that loss is made up for with the provision of better facilities that are conveniently located to serve the town.